 Yes, it felt like Star Wars.
-The sequels have humour in common with the originals, after skipping a generation with the prequels.
-Levity is actually good in a movie like this.
+The sequels have the humour gene, after it skipped a generation with the prequels.
+(Levity is actually good in a movie like this.)

 The only thing I hated was Luke’s treatment.
 I understand from a franchise perspective why his story had to end, but did they have to make him so repulsive?
 As I wrote before, the only way they could have made him more disgusting would have been to have him hit on Rey.